What does a local NMI president do?

 5. Submit year-end reports on time.

-6. Prepare for missions council meetings with an eye to effective reporting and input, vision casting, team-building, planning, and implementation [ starting a council meeting ]
+6. Prepare for missions council meetings with an eye to reporting and input, vision casting, team-building, planning, and implementation [ starting a council meeting ]

 8. Provide ongoing training to council members, giving them written job descriptions and furnishing resource materials, including examples of what has been successful elsewhere.